dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.45 - Weird walk guy 2](/2022/04/25/threejs-examples-weird-walk-two/)

 This is a more advanced example of the first weird walk guy example, continuing to work on adding more to the example in an effort to just make a weird and interesting looping animation.
 The only major different with this one is that I made the legs work in a very different kind of way.
+The legs are not just box geometry that scales up and down, but a collection of two box geometry mesh objects that form a leg.

 ### [ 2.46 - Weird walk guy 3](/2022/05/24/threejs-examples-weird-walk-three/)

-I wanted to make yet another one of these weird walk examples to which I might make a few more of.
+I wanted to make yet another one of these weird walk examples this time though I made a whole new system from the ground up rather than just counting with the same core idea and making just small changes.
+This time the weird walk cycle involves a creature that has a whole bunch of legs arranged in a circle, and this circle rotates around.

 ### [ 2.47 - Wrap values module](/2022/09/09/threejs-examples-wrap-module/)